 Government & Councils

-- Library desks
+- Library information desks

 Education

-- Teacher desks in flexible classrooms
+- Teacher stations in flexible classrooms

 - Library circulation desks

-- School administration standing stations
+- School administration standing stations (pair with drafting stools in labs/studios)

 Remote & Home Offices